AHRQ/MONAHRQ-Open-Source/README.md

 In addition, various MONAHRQ presentations that may guide you in your understanding of MONAHRQ can be found here: https://www.ahrq.gov/professionals/systems/monahrq/resources/index.html#Presentations

-## How to Contribute
-You can contribute to MONAHRQ open project by extending the code base for Wings and Flutters and adding them to the repository.
-The open source code repository can be found here:

 ## Developers
 The technical details of the open source project can be found in Wiki section of this repository.